 ADMISSIONS KEY DATES FOR ENTRY INTO SCHOOL FOR SEPTEMBER 2023

 - you should submit your application online using the eAdmissions website

 - the online application process opens on September 2021

-- you will be posted a letter first class on April 2020 notifying you of the outcome (online results will be available in April)
+- you will be posted a letter first class in April 2021 notifying you of the outcome (online results will be available in April)

 - you must not apply using this process if your child has special educational needs (SEN), with an Education Health Care Plan (EHCP).